 Miziwe Biik receives funding from Human Resources Development Canada through the Aboriginal Labour Force Development Circle to deliver the training programs to the Aboriginal community in the Greater Toronto Area.

 Miziwe Biik offers different funding programs to Aboriginal organizations and businesses, which all aim to assist with employing or training our clients.
-For more information please contact the office at: (416) 591-2310
+For more information please find our Project Officer contacts on the staff directory.

 Targeted Wage Subsidy

 The objective of this program is to encourage employers to hire employees and to provide on the job as well as off the job training that will lead to employment.

 Eligible coordinators can be businesses, organizations, public health and education institutions, municipal governments and native band councils.